villeneuvelab/documentation/docs/pet/pet-tutorial.md

+---
+layout: default
+title: PET Turorial
+parent: PET
+nav_order: 1
+---

 In this tutorial, commands will be given to you to execute on the server.
 These commands begin with the `$` sign.
 You should type what comes after the `$` sign.

 # Setup on guillimin

 ### Softwares access

-Follow the instructions on "How to access neuroimaging softwares" [here](https://github.com/villeneuvelab/documentation/wiki/Guillimin-neuroimaging-softwares)
+Follow the instructions on "How to access neuroimaging softwares" [here](../project-space/Neuroimaging-softwares)

 ### Get the data